Bee houses seem to be showing up everywhere!

 Here’s how it works:

 After mating, female Mason Bees place multiple eggs in their chosen cavity, with each egg separated by pollen, nectar, and mud.
-Once the hole is full of eggs, the bee will plug the entrance with more clay, helping to protect her babies from predators and weather.
+Once the hole is full of eggs (with the females at the back and the males at the front), the bee will plug the entrance with more clay, helping to protect her babies from predators and weather.